Campbell Crescent heritage and restoration

 Unveiled in May 1906, the Sir John Logan Campbell statue and fountain was one of Cornwall Park's earliest features to be constructed.
 The one-and-a-half time's life-size statue stands proudly in what is now known as Campbell Crescent, depicting Sir John in his mayoral robes, holding the rolled-up deed to the lands of Cornwall Park in his right hand.

 The bronze statue was made in England by British sculptor Henry Pegram, completed entirely from photographs, aside from Sir John’s mayoral robes - which were sent all the way to England to make sure the details were just right.
 The statue sits on the pedestal of highly polished rose-coloured Aberdeen granite with gold lettering inscribed.
 Both the statue and pedestal took two years to create and ship to Aotearoa New Zealand.

 Landscape Design for Campbell Crescent

 Creating a suitable site for the statue was an essential part of early work.
-Focus was on the diversion of Market Road to make the semi-circular “ante-park”, a historical landscaping term dating back to the era of Cornwall Park’s original design meaning waiting/arrival/entry room.
+The focus was on the diversion of Market Road to make the semi-circular “ante-park”, a historical landscaping term dating back to the era of Cornwall Park’s original design meaning waiting/arrival/entry room.